[Malware Detector] Installation & Usage of Maldet on Linux

 By using Maldet as your Linux server malware tool, you can simply find-out the infected files from the Linux file system.
 At the same time we can remove or quarantine the infected file to a different location automatically.
 Please refer to this link >> Maldet command switches << to get more ideas on how to manage Maldet via Linux CLI.

 Installation & Usage of maldet (Malware Detect) on Linux

-LMD : Linux Malware Detect is Malware scanner for server.
-Here I’m explaining how to install & Use this feature under a linux based server.
+LMD : Linux Malware Detect is a Malware scanner for Linux servers.
+Here I’m explaining how to install & use this feature under a Linux based server.